 How Media Coverage of Politics Can Ruin Your Business

-One of the um… interesting… things about the media in America is their fixation on politics, especially the office of the President.
+One of the um… interesting… things about media coverage in America is the fixation on politics, especially the office of the President.

 They don’t care about politicians as people, nor the two parties.